aztecman/21_DAYS_OF_LUCID/README.md

 **Link to code:** https://colab.research.google.com/drive/1hgd-ZjzBJIktI9m5JEXsG4EhdbYGqlJm

 **Thoughts:**
 ##### I found the article 'Using Artificial Intelligence to Augment Human Intelligence' very interesting.
 The authors discuss how learning math and art (and other things) augment our ability to conceptualize and communicate.
 And so if we learn about Neural Nets, we open our minds to potentially greater depth.
 My feeling is that certain topics have a richness that allows for this... while others allow for it to a lesser degree.
 Take for example the 'study' of video-games.
-A persons mind is probably made much deeper by playing a complex strategy game, than a quick-reaction shooter... however, I would expect some improvements in both gamers cognition.
+A person's mind is probably made deeper by playing a complex strategy game, than a quick-reaction shooter... however, I would expect some improvements in both gamers cognition.

 **Future Work:**
 ##### 1. Explore the parameters 'transforms' and 'param_f' in greater detail